 - (8) The canvassing board may employ such clerical help to assist with the work of the board as it deems necessary, with at least one member of the board present at all times, until the canvass of the returns is completed.
 The clerical help shall be paid from the same fund as inspectors and other necessary election officials. - (9) Each member, substitute member, and alternate member of the county canvassing board and all clerical help must wear identification badges during any period in which the county canvassing board is canvassing votes or engaging in other official duties.
-The identification badges should be worn in a conspicuous and unobstructed area, and include the name of the individual and his or her official position. - (10)(a) At the same time that the official results of an election are certified to the Department of State, the county canvassing board shall file a report with the Division of Elections on the conduct of the election.
-The report must describe: - All equipment or software malfunctions at the precinct level, at a counting location, or within computer and telecommunications networks supporting a county location, and the steps that were taken to address the malfunctions; - 2.
-All election definition errors that were discovered after the logic and accuracy test, and the steps that were taken to address the errors: - 3.
-All ballot printing errors or ballot supply problems, and the steps that were taken to address the errors or problems: - 4.
-All staffing shortages or procedural violations by employees or precinct workers which were addressed by the supervisor of elections or the county canvassing board during the conduct of the election, and the steps that were taken to correct such issues; - 5.
-All instances where needs for staffing or equipment were insufficient to meet the needs of the voters; and - 6.
-Any additional information regarding material issues or problems associated with the conduct of the election. - (b) If a supervisor discovers new or additional information on any of the items required to be included in the report pursuant to paragraph (a) after the report is filed, the supervisor shall notify the division that new information has been discovered no later than the next business day after the discovery, and the supervisor shall file an amended report signed by the supervisor of elections on the conduct of the election within 10 days after the discovery. - (c) Such reports shall be maintained on file in the Division of Elections and shall be available for public inspection.
-The division shall utilize the reports submitted by the canvassing boards to determine what problems may be likely to occur in other elections and disseminate such information, along with possible solutions, to the supervisors of elections. - (11) The supervisor shall file with the department a copy of or an export file from the results database of the county's voting system and other statistical information as may be required by the department, the Legislature, or the Election Assistance Commission.
-The department shall adopt rules establishing the required content and acceptable formats for the filings and time for filings.
+The identification badges should be worn in a conspicuous and unobstructed area, and include the name of the individual and his or her official position. - (10)(a) The supervisor shall file a report with the Division of Elections on the conduct of the election no later than 20 business days after the Elections Canvassing Commission certifies the election.
+The report must, at a minimum, describe all of the following: - 1.
+All equipment or software malfunctions at the precinct level, at a counting location, or within computer and telecommunications networks supporting a county location, and the steps that were taken to address the malfunctions. - All election definition errors that were discovered after the logic and accuracy test, and the steps that were taken to address the errors. - 3.
+All ballot printing errors, vote-by-mail ballot mailing errors, or ballot supply problems, and the steps that were taken to address the errors or problems. - 4.
+All staffing shortages or procedural violations by employees or precinct workers which were addressed by the supervisor of elections or the county canvassing board during the conduct of the election, and the steps that were taken to correct such issues. - 5.
+All instances where needs for staffing or equipment were insufficient to meet the needs of the voters. - Any additional information regarding material issues or problems associated with the conduct of the election. - (b) If a supervisor discovers new or additional information on any of the items required to be included in the report pursuant to paragraph (a) after the report is filed, the supervisor must notify the division that new information has been discovered no later than the next business day after the discovery, and the supervisor must file an amended report signed by the supervisor of elections on the conduct of the election within 10 days after the discovery. - (c) Such reports must be maintained on file in the Division of Elections and must be available for public inspection. - (d) The division shall review the conduct of election reports to determine what problems may be likely to occur in other elections and disseminate such information, along with possible solutions and training, to the supervisors of elections. - (e) The department shall submit the analysis of these reports for the general election as part of the consolidated reports required under ss.
+101.591 and